The 7 Causes of Depression

 Emotional Cause of Depression

-A current loss or trauma or unprocessed emotions from a past trauma or loss results in depression.
-Losses may arise through death or divorce, or from a job ending or from developing or enduring health problems.
+A current loss or trauma or unprocessed emotions from past trauma or loss result in depression.
+Losses may arise through death or divorce, from a job ending, or developing or enduring health problems.
 Feelings arising from a loss or trauma are among the most painful experiences that we encounter.
 They are undoubtedly the most difficult to recover from.
-The feelings of sadness, anger and guilt are always associated with any loss or trauma.
+The feelings of sadness, anger, and guilt are always associated with any loss or trauma.
 Recovery from a loss proceeds through four stages,

 recalling positive memories